15603 Private Frank Johnson, 1st Battalion, Royal Berkshire Regiment

 Frank Johnson is commemorated on the War Memorials on the village green and in St Peter & St Paul’s Church Little Gaddesden.
 He is also named on the Roll of Honour in the church.

 He was posthumously awarded the 1914-15 Star, British War Medal and the Allied Victory Medal.
+His next of kin would also have received a memorial plaque and scroll; an example of the scroll and covering letter can be seen in William Mayling’s entry.

 His brothers Arthur Johnson, (Royal Army Medical Corps), Thomas Johnson, (Royal Fusiliers) and William Johnson, (Bedfordshire Regiment) are also named on the Roll of Honour.
 All three survived the war though both Thomas and William were taken prisoner during it.